dexafree/MaterialList/README.md

 });
 ```
 You will also be able to decide if a card should be dismissible or not, just by calling Card.setCanDismiss().

-Also, in case you wanted to dismiss your Card by code, you would only need to call `card.dismiss()`, and it will dismiss seamlessly.

 Check also the **Recovering data from the cards** section in order to be able to recover the Card's content